UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 ---

-## Use consistent coloring between subplots even when it is redundant
+## Use consistent colouring between subplots even when it is redundant

 ``` python
 chart = alt.Chart(cars).mark_bar().encode(